Previously in the series: List is a monad (part 1)

 Why is _repo.Save(user) inside Match?

-Why serializing Result directly can be awkward
+Why serializing Result directly adds wrapper fields

 {